-Sessions orders review after FBI says it missed Parkland tip
+FBI says it didn't act on tip about Parkland shooter

-Washington (CNN)Attorney General Jeff Sessions ordered a review Friday into how the Justice Department and FBI respond to indications of potential violence after the bureau said it failed to act on a tip about the shooter in the Parkland, Florida, school massacre.

-A person close to Nikolas Cruz, the confessed shooter, contacted the FBI on January 5 to report concerns about him, the FBI said in a statement Friday.
+A person close to Cruz contacted the FBI on January 5 to report concerns about him, the FBI said in a statement Friday.
 But the bureau did not appropriately follow established protocols in following up on the tip.

 "The information was not provided to the Miami Field Office, and no further investigation was conducted at that time," the statement said.